grahamjh99/VisionDrive/project-feedback.md

 Instructors should devote specific time to check in with students before and after project submission.

-#### Beforehand
+### Before Project Submission

 Many instructors have found the use of a *daily stand* method useful for holding students publicly accountable to incremental progress on projects during the week leading up to a deadline.
 This is a good chance to briefly discuss student progress, next steps, and blockers.

 Instructors may alternatively choose to conduct these check-ins individually during office hours.

-#### After Project Submission
+### After Project Submission

 Project feedback can be delivered in many ways.
 For example, instructors can use Github pull requests, Slack, or email to deliver written comments to their students.
 We recommend that instructors follow up written feedback with "office hours," 15-30 min blocks of time where students can optionally debrief project evaluations in-person.
 These are suggested for unit projects, and **required** for capstone projects.

 Students should use this time to review their project evaluation or walk through a guided code review (e.g. ask them to explain and debug sections of their code, in order to confirm that they understand how it works).

-#### Tips on Providing Feedback
+### Project Feedback Template

-Project feedback is not troubleshooting time.
+In-person project feedback is not troubleshooting time.
 Instead, the goal is to review the student's code and talk about actionable feedback for enhancing the student's project in the future.
 Below is a sample framework instructors can use to organize in-person discussions:

 - __Student (10 mins)__: Prompt the student walk through and/or defend their project / model / code.